red-kite-solutions/stalker/docs/implementing-jobs.md

 ## Built-in Jobs

-Built-in jobs, often just called jobs, are implemented within Stalker's source code.
+Stalker's source code contains a set of built-in jobs, also known as jobs.

 To implement a built-in job, the following files need to be edited :